 Why It Is Difficult To Make Someone Forgive Us

-- The biggest problem is when they seek our apology, we say a few words to show we are apologizing, but we use copious words to defend our action.
+The biggest problem is when they seek our apology, we say a few words to show we are apologizing, but we use a copious number of words to defend our action.
 We even go aggressive in the defense of our hurtful behavior.

-- Let’s get this right.
+Let’s get this right.
 Never torture the victim into forgiving you.
-Their forgiving has nothing to do with how we feel because our apologies went not responded to.
+Their forgiving has nothing to do with how we feel because our apologies went unresponded.

-- We often spend a great deal of time getting our point across than listening to what others have to say.
-If you are one of those, you probably should learn the art of listening to someone attentively before telling people your side of the story and forgive you.
+We often spend a great deal of time getting our point across rather than listening to what others have to say.
+If you are one of those, you probably should learn the art of listening to someone attentively before telling people your side of the story.

 The key is to show that you have a great wish to change yourself for the better and not repeat your hurtful act.
 Once you have done that, you can start thinking about how to follow through with your promises.

 • • •